Substra/substra-documentation/docs/source/operations/getting-started.rst

 Status check is broken in version 1.31.0 and kubectl secret manifests are not apply until helm deploy is done, but helm deploy depends on kubectl secret manifests.
 It has been fixed in `Skaffold 1.32.0 (PR #6574) <https://github.com/GoogleContainerTools/skaffold/releases/tag/v1.32.0>`__.

-The solution for the version 1.31.0 is to add ``--status-check=false`` when running skaffold:
+The solution for the version 1.31.0 is to add ``--status-check=false`` when running Skaffold:

 .. code-block:: bash